aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 <br>
 <br>

+**Status**

+This project is waiting for parts to arrive from aliExpress.
+Will resume at the end of October 20222.
+In 2 weeks time.

 **version and revision history**
 - ToDo:
   - Calc MD5 hash of the dataset file yo compare with json result on upload